TheMilkMaid/2021_mock_satV1/payload/README.md

 This is a cheat sheet on useful git commands:  https://education.github.com/git-cheat-sheet-education.pdf

 There is also a tutorial in Satellite-General on how to use github under Files -> Recordings.
+You can also ask the payload manager for help with a git-related issue.